jebefor/trump_says/README.md

 *keyword* | Bernie | Biden | Obama | China | Trump | America | Pence
 --- | --- | --- | --- | --- | --- | --- | ---
 *sentiment compound* | -0.15 | -0.09 | 0.07 | 0.14 | 0.23 | 0.42 | 0.54

+### **Conclusion**:

+NLP proves to be a very useful tool for political text analytics with great potencial to solve more complex questions involving metonomies, contrastive pairs or responsible actors, to name a few.

+For the case at hand, it helped us to understand the complexity of the text, the amount of tension in the discourse, the portrayal of different named entities, the distribution of keywords throughout the discourse and their coexistance, the overall sentiment of Trump's discourse and Trump's sentiment on given NEs, as well as the different sentiment patterns of the overall discourse observed related to specific conditions (e.g. COVID-19).

+As a final note, we observed a need to train the language model to have more accurate results both at the global language level (e.g. identify 'many' as adverb instead of adjective) and at the dataset language level (e.g. identify 'Obama Administration' as organization instead of just 'Obama').